UNT athletic department has four cases of COVID-19

 “You can’t completely eliminate risk, but we feel like we have put enough measures in place to provide a safe environment,” Jared Mosley, UNT’s associate vice president for athletics, said before the school began bringing athletes back to campus.
 Mosley played a key role in formulating UNT's plans to reopen its facilities.

-Several schools have had members of their athletic departments test positive for COVID-19.
+Several schools have had members of their athletic departments test positive for COVID-19 in the last few weeks.

 Houston allowed its football, men’s basketball and women’s basketball teams to return to campus June 1 and tested only athletes who showed symptoms or came from areas that had a high number of positive cases, according to the Houston Chronicle.

-Houston was forced to suspend its workouts after six people tested positive for COVID-19.
+Houston was forced to suspend its workouts on June 12 after six people tested positive for COVID-19.

+Texas has announced Thursday that it has 13 players who either tested positive for COVID-19 or are presumed positive.

+UNT coach Seth Littrell expressed confidence in the school's athletic department to handle the challenges the pandemic presents earlier this month after the school acknowledged its initial three positive antibody tests.